sahib/rmlint/docs/rmlint.1.rst

 to.
 Another design principle is that it should work well together with other tools like ``find``.
 Therefore we do not replicate features of other well know programs, as for example pattern matching and finding duplicate filenames.
-However we provide many convinience options for common use cases that are hard to build from scratch with standard tools.
+However we provide many convenience options for common use cases that are hard to build from scratch with standard tools.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.